-The Netherlands formal educational provision for children starts at the age of four.
+The Netherlands formal educational provision for children starts at 4 years of age.
 There are various childcare facilities for infants and toddlers in the Maastricht Region.
-The region offers plenty of choice, including agencies for in home childcare, day care centres.
-Childcare is not free in the Netherlands, however it can be subsidised in the form of Kinderopvangtoeslag (childcare benefit).
+The region offers plenty of choice, including agencies for in-home childcare, day care centres.
+Childcare is not free in the Netherlands, however it can be subsidised in the form of kinderopvangtoeslag (childcare benefit).

 Crèche / Day care / Kinderdagverblijf

-Parents who work during regular office hours may leave their children (2 months – 4 years old) at an accredited kinderdagverblijf (crèche / day care centre).
-Most are open on weekdays from 07:00 till 19:30.
+Parents who work during regular office hours may leave their children (2 months-4 years old) at an accredited kinderdagverblijf (crèche / day care centre).
+Most are open on weekdays from 07:00-19:30.
 The crèche is sometimes affiliated with a primary school and located on the same premises.
 The idea is for children to adjust to playing with other children, to expand their social and language skills, and to prepare them for primary school.
 Registrations are required in advance and there is often a waiting list for particular days of the week.

-There are two international day care organisations: English ChildCare Maastricht (English) and Kid's Garden (Dutch/Spanish with English).
+There are 2 international day care organisations: English ChildCare Maastricht (English) and Kid's Garden Maastricht (Dutch/Spanish with English).

 For those in Maastricht looking for other international parents to connect with, the Maastricht International Playgroup is a non-profit organisation run by parent volunteers.

-Gastouders (host parents) offer small-scale (maximum of six children) childcare facilities in a home environment for children from six weeks to 12 years of age.
+Gastouders (host parents) offer small-scale (maximum of 6 children) childcare facilities in a home environment for children from 6 weeks to 12 years of age.
 This arrangement tends to be more flexible as parents and host parents can mutually agree on the hours of care.
 Childcare facilities can help find a suitable, registered host parent.

-Au-pairs can be hired for a period of one year.
+Au-pairs can be hired for a period of 1 year.
 There are regulations in place for the hiring of au pairs and as such there are registered agencies to contact for further information.
-Au pair Agencies hiring international employees must adhere to the regulations set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).
+Au pair Agencies hiring international employees must adhere to the regulations for au pairs set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).